Thank you for trusting us with some information about you. We take that trust seriously and we want you to know how we use your information and why.

 We keep a record of the work you undertook for us/our clients along with any comments, reviews or suggestions about that work including complaints (if any) and their resolution.

 This information is all needed to manage our Client relationships and our supply chain.

 If we set up an Affiliate/Referrer scheme, Affiliate/Referrer data will be held in accordance with this policy.
 We will ask you for information when you apply, and that information will be kept to administer the scheme.

 If you are a Referrer, we remind you that referrals that you make to us may only be made with the knowledge and consent of the person being referred.

 If you have a complaint about the way we are handling your information or how we have responded to a request for information or removal, you can take this up in the first instance by emailing us at the email address set out above.

-If we can’t sort it out, the relevant supervisory authority for us is the Information Commissioner for the UK.
-You can contact them here.
+If we can’t sort it out, the relevant supervisory authority details can be found on the form above.

 (c) 2020 Irenicon Ltd. All rights reserved.
 KoffeeKlatch is a registered trademark of Irenicon Ltd.